rmace001/Final-Project-Search-Engine/README.md

 - Indexer

     (a) Architecture
-    - Ubuntu Virtual Machine on Virtualbox
+    - Ubuntu Virtual Machine on Virtualbox serving as Elasticsearch cluster

     (b) Index Structures
     - JSON Mapping Structure of a Web-document